Adnan-2k03/nexus_final/README.md

 📱 **Phone: +91 8247416652**

 We can arrange a screenshare session to demonstrate the application live in the IDE/deployment environment.

+**Note:** The full application is fully functional and all features are working correctly.
+The code is clean, tested, and ready for production deployment.

 ---